April Lawn & Landscape Tips

 A sensor will pay for itself in water savings very quickly.

-Creeping Phlox adds interest to landscape edges and stone boarders.
+Creeping Phlox adds interest to landscape edges and stone borders.

 Bridal Wreath Spirea brighten the landscapes this month.